 This work is important to understand Florio’s writing method and his approach toward the book market.

 It is similar to another work he published the same year: Giardino di Ricreatione.
-Largely known as the greatest collection of Italian proverbs published in England at the time, Giardino is, in reality, a very fine collection of not just proverbs, but of witty sayings, and quotes; a little encyclopeadia of the best fine sayings and witty comments which the author found most amusing.
-It is not merely a paremiological collection, but a linguistic notebook in which Florio collected phrases, thoughts, considerations, which struck him in his readings of Italian authors.
+Largely known as the greatest collection of Italian proverbs published in England at the time, Giardino is, in reality, a very fine collection of not just proverbs, but of witty sayings and quotes; a little encyclopaedia of the best fine sayings and witty comments which the author found most amusing.
+It is not a mere paremiological collection, but a linguistic notebook in which Florio collected phrases, thoughts, considerations, which struck him in his readings of Italian authors.

-Finding some amusing sayings and thoughts that appealed to him, he proceeded to alter them, giving them rhythm or a rhyme, probably as a literal exercise.
-There are phrases, rhetorical questions, witty statements, august indignations, that give the tone and the colour to the collection, and show Florio’s creativity which confirms that he re-wrote most of them, with a process of re-creation.
+Finding some amusing sayings and thoughts that appealed to him, he proceeded to alter them, giving them rhythm or a rhyme, probably as a literary exercise.
+There are phrases, rhetorical questions, witty statements, august indignations, that give the tone and the colour to the collection, and show Florio’s creativity which confirms that he re-wrote most of them through a process of re-creation.

 Perpetual, like Giardino, collects divers witty sayings and quotes in alphabetical order, translated from ancient Italian and Latin writers, this time concerning the topic of prognostications and weather.